iem-projects/pd-acre/ds/acre_ds.rst

-A simple data storage library to store different sets of parameters as messages for a project in different files defined as domain.
-A simple usage is session management within a puredata project.
+A simple data storage library to store different sets of parameters as messages in files for defined *domains*.
+The main target is  a simple session management within a Puredata project.

 Dependencies
 ------------

 zexy
- puredata library, needed for the indexed data storage in text-files.
+ Puredata library, needed for the indexed data storage in text-files.

 Concept
 -------

-Data to be stored are `variables`, represented as names in send/receive objects and called parameter in the objects.
+Data of `variables`, represented as names in send/receive objects and called here *parameter* in the objects.
-Parameter data is stored in indexed sets of lists  in Pd memory which can be saved in and loaded from text files.
+Parameter data is stored in indexed sets of message lists in Pd memory and can be saved in and loaded from text files.
-A *index number* is used to switch between different sets of messages.
+An *index number* is used to switch between different sets of messages.
-You can think of it like a storage of sound programms in synthesizer.
+It works like most storage funtionality of sound programs in synthesizer, including the concept of edit buffer, storage slot and storage files.

-Each  indexed list of parameter can be associated with a `domain` name.
+Each  indexed list of parameters is associated with an `domain` name.
 With this concept, different indexed parameter spaces can be handled in memory and different files.